from the Gulf of St Lawrence to the Sea of the Hebrides

 At St Dunstan's Basilica, I run into a couple I sat next to at the Café de la Grave the other night.
 I've been running into familiar faces all through this trip.

 One of my favorite stops in town is The Bookman, a used bookshop on Queen Street.
-I used to know at least one shop like this in every Canadian city I visited, and I've lined my shelves with Canadiana bought from them (as well as from new booksellers like Indigo).
+I used to know at least one shop like this in every Canadian city I visited, and I've lined my shelves with Canadiana bought from them.
 Today there are two coffee table books that pique my interest, Canadian Churches: An Architectural History, by Peter and Douglas Richardson, and Old Canadian Cemeteries: Places of Memory, by Jane Irwin.
 The principal photographer for both is Dutch-born John de Visser, who has been documenting Canadian subjects for more than fifty years.
 I don't know how many books I have with his work in them--a dozen, maybe, or two dozen.
 These two are big, heavy tomes, not cheap even used, and I find myself headed for the door, thinking, "Maybe next time."
 What next time?
 I turn around, and buy them both.
 One of the advantages of this driving trip, after all, is that I don't have to worry about overweight luggage.*

 I have a pint at the Pilot House, and go back to the room for a late afternoon nap.
 Then dinner back at the Pilot House.
 I have in mind to go see what's up at Gahan House, but decide that I'm just as happy to have my last pints here.
 I probably could have made better use of my stay here, but I'm content.
 Charlottetown's a nice little city, and it seems to be booming, insofar as a town of 35,000 can boom.
 There's quite a bit of new construction going on around.
 When I first visited thirty years ago, it seemed a nice enough place, but too small and sleepy to be really interesting.
 Now it seems to me a fine place to live.